repowiserepowise

 How repowise fits into the incident path

-Repowise is an open-source, self-hostable codebase intelligence platform under AGPL-3.0, which is designed for code on your own infrastructure.
+repowise is an open-source, self-hostable codebase intelligence platform under AGPL-3.0, which is designed for code on your own infrastructure.
 Its architecture combines generated docs, git intelligence, dependency graphs, and MCP tools that expose the repo to AI agents in a structured way. (gnu.org)

 For incident response, the useful part is not the brand.
 It is the compression: